francnascimento/deepQLearningBananaGrabber/README.md

 ### Getting Started

+#### 1. Downloading the Environment
-1. To reproduce this project you will not need to install Unity - this is because the Udacity team have already built the environment for us, and you can download it from one of the links below.
+To reproduce this project you will not need to install Unity - this is because the Udacity team have already built the environment for us, and you can download it from one of the links below.
 You need only select the environment that matches your operating system:

     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)